naga-satish/interview-preparation/ETL-ELT.md

    - Handle edge cases explicitly
    - Log rule application for audit

-5. **What is the difference between horizontal and vertical scaling in ETL?**
+### 5. What is the difference between horizontal and vertical scaling in ETL?

    **Vertical scaling (Scale-up):**
    - Add more resources to existing server (CPU, RAM, storage)